Józef Kustroń: Between the wars

 In the inter-war period, Kustroń served in several infantry units.
 He was deputy of the 42nd Infantry Regiment in Białystok, then commander of the 55th Infantry Regiment in Leszno.
 During the May Coup, he supported Józef Piłsudski, and prevented his regiment from going to Warsaw to fight for the lawful president.
 In the late 1930s, he commanded the Pomeranian 16th Infantry Division from Grudziądz and, in 1935, he was appointed commander of the 21st Mountain Infantry Division from Bielsko-Biała.
-With this unit, he took part in the annexation of Zaolzie (Cesky Tesin) in 1938 (see Independent Operational Group Silesia) and was promoted to brigadier general in March 1939.
+With this unit, he took part in the annexation of Trans-Olza (Český Těšín) in 1938 (see Independent Operational Group Silesia) and was promoted to brigadier general in March 1939.

 Second World War

 During the Polish September Campaign, Kustroń's division was part of the Kraków Army, and was engaged in heavy fighting with the advancing Wehrmacht from the first day of the war.
 After several battles and skirmishes, the division, retreating east, found itself near the town of Oleszyce on 16 September.
-Trying to break through German lines and reach Lwów, the Poles fought a battle with Wehrmacht’s 45th Infantry Division.
-Kustroń was killed at around 2 p.m.
+Trying to break through German lines and reach Lwów, the Poles fought a battle with Wehrmacht's 45th Infantry Division.
+Kustroń was killed at around 2 p.m in Ułazów.
 He was buried on the battlefield, and in 1953, his remains were moved to Nowy Sącz.
 He was the first Polish general to die in the invasion, and the second general officer casualty of the campaign overall; the first was Wilhelm Fritz von Roettig.